Brummer98/Portfolio_BramvHout/README.md

 ### What i've learned
 By creating the design document and going trough all of the elements within the document, i've learned several things:
 * I've learned how to determine what requirements are important for the project to be written down, as well as splitting the requirements into functional- and non functional ones.
-I aslo managed to set priority to those requirements using MoSCoW.
+I also managed to set priority to those requirements using MoSCoW.
 * I've also learned how to develop wireframes to create a view of how the pages roughly are going to look like when the project is finished.
 * I've learned how to create a architecture of the entire project, so you can see what kind of systems and other things are going to be connected to the system.
 * Creating userstories was not really a new thing that i've learned, but i did improve it during semester 3!

+###### Version 1.2 ( final )
+Further into the semester, i learned some new things that were really useful, which are:
+* I learned how to work with ***Docker***, which helped me understand why it's a good thing to have systems being split almong different servers.
+* React JS was something that i did not work with before.
+I really got to know the language wel and how to properly create a project and components with it.
+It was really nice and simple to work with and the functionalities within work great.
+Also, all of the libraries, toolkits and frameworks that you can use alongside React JS are very nice and easy to implement.
+Which makes it that more greater to work with.
+* Node JS, was also something new for me.
+It was great for creating my backend and worked wel with the React JS frontend.
+* React JS with Bootstrap was a combination that worked amazing together.
+I was already familiair with Bootstrap but not combined with React JS for the frontend.
+The Grid system and all of the amazing components that Bootstrap offers, work great and made my webapp so much easier to build.
+* Security: like auth0 and Sonarcloud.
+Those are things that now wil stik with me forever.
+They perform great and help solve a lot of problems.
+* Testing: Integration, Unit, Security, Performance and Regression.
+Only unit testing was something that i did in the previous semester.
+So it was quite the challenge to create all of the other tests.
+I did manage to work out most of the tests, where i learned a lot of things about it and why it's so important.
+* Code analysis with Sonarcloud.
+It is such an easy tool to implement into your project and can save you alot of time solving bugs and other issues.
+I do recommand this to everyone to use.
+* Testing endpoints in Postman worked really wel and is absolutly a tool that i'm going to use in future projects.

 ## My perspective of the learning outcomes

 ### Web application
 ###### You design and build user-friendly, full-stack web applications

-By doing the necessary research on design and what is best to use for the frontend of my project, by creating userstories, setting up requirements and implementing a toolkit such as ***Bootstrap***.
+By doing the necessary research on design and what is best to use for the frontend of my project, by creating userstories, setting up requirements, having a second look at the requirements and userstories and implementing a toolkit such as ***Bootstrap***.
 I've created a fullstack webapplication based on ***React JS*** and ***Node JS*** for the backend.
 I'd say that my score for this learning outcome is ***proficient***.

 ### Software quality
 ###### You use software tooling and methodology that continuously monitors and improve the software quality during software development